IAmAnthem/CanineCalculations/ReadMe.md

 # Try it out!
 Included in this repository are three text files, you can use to obtain a verified result.
+- Validation files
   - Validation-KnownToUnknown.txt
   - Validation-UnknownToKnown.txt
   - Validation-RESULTS.txt

-- Open the Validation-UnknownToKnown.txt file
+- Open the `Validation-UnknownToKnown.txt` file
 - Launch the script
-- Pick KNOWNS.csv as your source
+- Pick `KNOWNS.csv` as your source
 - Select `1) Compare an UNKNOWN canine to a KNOWN canine`
 - Select the known pet as `1 - Ballad Fireball 730/55 - Dave`
 - Select the first comparison block in the Validation file (Ballad)